Twitter is giving brands a new way to promote their chatbots

 Innoviz debuts an aftermarket LiDAR product for self-driving car development

 Twitter has found its own way to participate in the growing chatbot trend.
 The company announced today a new feature for advertisers, which allows businesses on Twitter to promote ads designed to pull consumers into personalized experiences within Direct Messaging – including interactions with chatbots.
-For example, one brand is running a bot that can help you with a cocktail recommendation after you provide answers to questions about occassion or flavor.
+For example, one brand is running a bot that can help you with a cocktail recommendation after you provide answers to questions about occasion or flavor.
 These interactions get started via a promoted “Direct Message Card,” as the new, customizable card for businesses is called.

 The cocktail bot – “Bot-Tender” – comes from spirits brand Patrón Tequila, which is kicking off the launch of Twitter’s new feature with its own Promoted Tweet campaign using the new card style.